zeecitizen/simple-transport-protocol/README.md

 - the program requires JUnit, Log4j, Mockito, Maven and java.util classes.

 ## Ouputs
-- no outputs are generated, n future we'll add support to send transmission logs to file.
+- no outputs are generated, in future we'll add support to send transmission logs to file.
 We currently log at info/error levels to console.

 ## Introduction
-Write transport protocol on top of the provided link-layer that is capable of reliable transmission of the data having arbitrary size.
+A transport protocol on top of the provided link-layer that is capable of reliable transmission of the data having arbitrary size.

 The communication stack provides a link layer that is capable of transmitting